Chain-linked multiple matrix integration via embedding alignment: Real Data Experiment: MEDLINE Co-occurrences

-Given $\{\ma^{(i)}\}$, we apply CMMI and other low-rank matrix completion algorithms to construct $\hat{\mpp}_{\mathcal{U}_{i_0}, \mathcal{U}_{i_L}}$ for the PMIs between clinical concepts in $\mathcal{U}_0$ and those in $\mathcal{U}_L$ in the total PMI matrix $\mpp$.
-Note that we specify $d=23$ for both CMMI and FALS, where this choice is based on applying the dimensionality selection procedure of \cite{zhu2006automatic} to $\mpp$.
+Given $\{\ma^{(i)}\}$, we apply CMMI and other low-rank matrix completion algorithms to construct $\hat{\mpp}_{\mathcal{U}_{i_0}, \mathcal{U}_{i_L}}$ for the PMIs between clinical concepts in $\mathcal{U}_0$ and those in $\mathcal{U}_L$ in the total PMI matrix $\tilde\mpp$.
+Note that we specify $d=23$ for both CMMI and FALS, where this choice is based on applying the dimensionality selection procedure of \cite{zhu2006automatic} to $\tilde\mpp$.
 In contrast we set $d = 3$ for GSR as its running time increase substantially for larger values of $d$.
 The values of $d$ for SVT and USVT are not specified, as both algorithms automatically determine $d$ using their respective eigenvalue thresholding procedures.
-We then measure the similarities between the estimated PMIs in $\hat\mpp_{\mathcal{U}_0,\mathcal{U}_L}$ and the true total PMIs in $\mpp_{\mathcal{U}_0,\mathcal{U}_L}$ in terms of the Spearman's rank correlation $\rho$ (note that, for ease of exposition, we only compare PMIs for pairs of concepts with positive co-occurrence).
+We then measure the similarities between the estimated PMIs in $\hat\mpp_{\mathcal{U}_0,\mathcal{U}_L}$ and the true total PMIs in $\tilde\mpp_{\langle\mathcal{U}_0\rangle,\langle\mathcal{U}_L\rangle}$ in terms of the Spearman's rank correlation $\rho$ (note that we only compare PMIs for pairs of concepts with positive co-occurrence).
 The Spearman's $\rho$ between two set of vectors takes value in $[-1,1]$ with $1$ (resp. $-1$) denoting perfect monotone increasing (resp. decreasing) relationship and $0$ suggesting no relationship.
-The results, averaged over $100$ independent Monte Carlo replicates, are summarized in Figure~\ref{fig:realdata_MRCOC}.
-CMMI outperforms competing algorithms in terms of both accuracy and computational efficiency.
+The results, averaged over $100$ independent Monte Carlo replicates, are summarized in Figure~\ref{fig:realdata_MRCOC}, where CMMI outperforms competing algorithms in accuracy.
+CMMI is also computationally efficient; see Section~\ref{sec:time comparison} of the supplementary material for details.